RatulHasan/wp-playwright/README.md

-# Play wordpress wright
+# WP Playwright
-An e2e testing tool with playwright within WordPress.
+An e2e testing tool with playwright within WordPress to swap your environment easily.

 ## Prerequisites: